ibm-cloud-docs/cis/configuring-webhooks.md

 ### Updating a webhook from the CLI
 {: #update-webhooks-cli}

-To update a webhook from the CLI, run the following command.
+To update a webhook from the CLI, run the following command:

 ```sh
 ibmcloud cis alert-webhook-update WEBHOOK_ID [--name NAME] [--url URL] [--secret SECRET] [-i, --instance INSTANCE] [--output FORMAT]